 As the leader of CSW Legal Group, she has managed large-scale certified title projects across Appalachia, both for operators and mineral investors.
 Most importantly, she is fortunate to manage and support a small but powerful group of brilliant title attorneys and staff, all of whom make it possible for the firm to serve its clients at the highest level.

 She is a three-time graduate of West Virginia University, having obtained undergraduate, graduate and law degrees at the state institution.
 She is a member of, and supports multiple organizations in her industry, including the Energy and Mineral Law Foundation (EMLF), the American Association of Professional Landmen (AAPL), as well the Michael Late Benedum Chapter of AAPL (MLBC).
 She is also a member of the Northern Appalachian Landman Association (NALA) and West Virginia Independent Oil and Gas Association (IOGA)

-She is licensed to practice law in West Virginia, Pennsylvania and Ohio.
+She is licensed to practice law in West Virginia, Pennsylvania, Ohio and Florida.

 Aimee is a 2008 graduate of West Virginia University College of Law.
 She earned her undergraduate degree at the University of Pittsburgh.
 Aimee is licensed to practice law in Pennsylvania, with experience performing mineral title examinations and preparing certified title opinions regarding surface, coal, oil, and gas ownership in West Virginia, Pennsylvania, and Ohio.
 Aimee is a member of is a member of the Energy and Mineral Law Foundation (EMLF).